ALavault/alavault.github.io/_posts/2020-07-29-mixing_tuto_10_my_first_mix_iii.md

 I personnaly have a channel ready with an 1176 in British mode if I need more distortion.
 I don't use it all the time, but here, it can be helpful.

+In terms of balance, the vocals should be the thing on top of the track : push the fader accordingly !

 ## 4. Slithering snakes and S

 If you EQ a lot of top end, you find a lot of whistling noise on s and f for instance.
 These are called *sibilants*.

 To get rid of them, you can use a de-esser : it is simply a multiband compressor applying compression on the "s" region (between 3-10k depending on the recording and singer).

+I would go with de-essing track by track and with just a little bit of work (6dB of max gain reduction achieves good results in general).

+I don't think these vocals are very sibilant so you may not need a de-esser.

+If you want one, you can search the web.
+The Dead Duck plugin bunble has one and it is free.